utsavtyagi/terraform/2.EC2/EC2.md

 }
 ```

-## Creating an EC2 Instance Using Terraform including Subnet and user data
+## Creating an EC2 Instance Using Terraform with user data

 ```hcl
 terraform {